 Misty Fly Fishing Trip

 There is no better place to search for quality peacock bass than in Miami.
 Fly Fishing can be a tough way to target them but also very rewarding and exciting.
-Come enjoy a misty fly fishing trip in South Florida next time visiting!
+Come enjoy a misty fly fishing trip in South Florida next time visit!

 I had the pleasure of fishing with Scott and Becker.
 They were traveling from Wisconsin and Virginia.
 Fishing conditions were not the best on this fishing trip but we made it happen.
 Scott and Becker wanted to fish for peacock bass with flies.